gregorias/gregorias.github.io/_posts/2023-12-25-create-a-windows-release-for-rummikub-solver.markdown

 ---
 layout: post
-title:  "Creating a Windows release of Rummikub Solver"
+title:  "Creating a Windows Release of Rummikub Solver"
 date:   2023-12-25 14:00:00
 tags: rummikub-solver ghcup windows msys2
 ---
-This note is about my complete setup to build [Rummikub Solver][rummikubsolver] on Windows for Windows.
+This note is about my complete setup for building [Rummikub Solver][rummikubsolver] on Windows for Windows.

 Rummikub Solver is a Haskell application that depends on external C libraries.
 As a Unix-native, I found it challenging to figure out a proper way to work